Locations:

 Anion Gap Blood Test

-An anion gap blood test checks the acid-base balance of your blood and if the electrolytes in your blood are properly balanced.
+An anion gap blood test checks the acid-base balance of your blood and if the electrolytes in your blood are balanced.
 Healthcare providers most commonly use anion gap to identify cases of metabolic acidosis — when you have higher-than-normal amounts of acid in your blood.

 Overview